rethinkdb/www/open-governance/index.md

 Contributors engage with RethinkDB through the issue tracker, and writing or editing documentation.
 They submit changes to RethinkDB itself via patches.
-The developer Slack channel is the most appropriate place to ask for help when making that first contribution.
+The developer Slack channel is the most efficient place to ask for help when making that first contribution.

-As contributors gain experience and familiarity with RethinkDB, their profile within, and commitment to the community will increase.

 ### Project Management Committee